metrafonic/firma-backend/README.md

 ```

 ## Running & Configuration
-By default the app will run on port 3000
+By default the app will run on port 3000.

 DB settings MUST BE SET in /conf/config.js

+Check current config in http://localhost:3000/api

 ## API usage
 Up to date info can be found on http://localhost:3000/api